MickaelSERENO/TangibleBrushAR_GRSI/README.md

     Rscript main.R
     ```
 * For all users (GUI version):
-    * Run separately the two scripts FirstStudy/main.R and SecondStudy/main.R via Rstudio.
+    * Run separately the two scripts ```FirstStudy/main.R``` and ```SecondStudy/main.R``` via Rstudio.
 Note that you may have to change the default working directory to, respectively, FirstStudy/ and SecondStudy/ .

-We tested all the scripts for R version 4.2 on archlinux 5.18.12-arch1-1.
+We tested all the scripts for R version 4.2 on Arch Linux 5.18.12-arch1-1.

 ## Output